Additional Steps and Best Practices for Security

 Hardening Access to Event Broker Services

-The event broker services are created with default settings to allow for easy development and testing when connecting from client applications.
-These default settings are useful for developmental purpose and are secure, but further hardening of access can be considered for additional security.
+Event broker services are created with default settings to allow for easy development and testing when connecting from client applications.
+These default settings are useful for developmental purpose and are secure, but you can consider further hardening of access for additional security.

-Some of the settings are set only at creation time and others are only configurable after the event broker service has been created and are as follows.
+Some of the settings are set only at creation time and others are only configurable after the event broker service has been created.

-- Settings when creating an event broker service:
+- Settings made when creating an event broker service:

-- These settings must be made a creation time.
+- These settings must be made at event broker service creation time.
 Consider the following:

 - Restrict the ports and protocols that are enabled by default to limit the vectors of attack to your messaging plane.
 For more information, see Restricting Secure Ports and Protocols on Event Broker Services.

-- Settings after an event broker service is created:
+- Settings made after creating an event broker service:

-- By default, client applications use Basic Authentication as the authentication scheme to connect to an event broker service.
+- By default, client applications use basic authentication to connect to an event broker service.
 You can configure an event broker service to use more than one authentication scheme.
-Solace recommends that you use a more robust authentication scheme and at minimum, use the recommended authentication schemes specified by your organization's security policies for client application access.
-For example, you can use LDAP Authentication as the authentication instead of Basic Authentication.
+Solace recommends that you use a more robust authentication scheme and, at minimum, use the recommended authentication schemes specified by your organization's security policies for client application access.
+For example, you can use LDAP authentication instead of basic authentication.
 For more information, see Configuring Authentication to Event Broker Services.

 - For the authorization of client applications, a client profile is created named default.
 Solace recommends that the default client profile is deleted, and that you create client profiles with restricted authorization for use with your client applications.
 For more information, see Using Client Profiles and Client Usernames.

-- By default, SEMP over Message Bus is disabled for enhanced security and to keep your SEMP
+- By default, SEMP over the message bus is disabled for enhanced security and to keep your SEMP

 Restricting Secure Ports and Protocols on Event Broker Services

-Both event broker services and event broker management, as well as the events themselves (messaging), are securely accessed and securely utilized through Solace APIs and Open Source APIs.
+Both event broker services and event broker management, as well as the events themselves (messaging), are securely accessed and used through Solace APIs and Open Source APIs.

-These APIs do not provide a mechanism for the user or client applications to access the hosts or instances; only the functionality of the event broker services is available.
+These APIs do not provide a mechanism for users or client applications to access the hosts or instances; only the functionality of the event broker services is available.

 API access to an event broker service is configurable and we recommend the following configuration settings:

-- Only use secured ports (i.e., do not enable the plain-text ports other than for development purposes or non-production usage).
+- Use only secured ports.
+Do not enable the plain-text ports other than for development purposes or non-production usage.

 - Disable protocols that you do not use.
-The default for an event broker service is to enable all protocols with secure ports.
-This can be configured when you create the event broker service.
+By default, an event broker service enables all protocols with secure ports.
+You can configure this when you create the event broker service.

 - When possible, use non-default port numbers.

-- You can explicitly enable CLI access to configure the message VPN for an event broker service.
+- You can explicitly enable CLI access to configure the Message VPN for an event broker service.
 Enabling CLI access exposes another mechanism to connect and manage an event broker service, but may unnecessarily expose you to a security risk.
-If CLI access is not required or in use, Solace recommends that you disable the CLI port where your services have public Internet connectivity to harden access to your event broker service.
+If CLI access is not required or in use, Solace recommends that you disable the CLI port where your services have public internet connectivity to harden access to your event broker service.
 The default setting when you create an event broker service is disabled.
-For more information, see Enabling the Solace CLI for Event Broker Services in PubSub+ Cloud.
+For more information, see Enabling the Solace Event Broker CLI for Event Broker Services.

 Limiting Access to Compute Resources with Bastion Host

-You should limit access to the compute resources from the public Internet.
-If you require access for troubleshooting or maintenance to the hosts in a Customer-Controlled Regions (Kubernetes cluster, Virtual Private Cloud, or Virtual Network), Solace recommends that the customer configures a bastion host that provides access through port 22 to limit the vectors of attack.
-For more information, see the appropriate section in the PubSub+ Cloud deployment guides.
-For example, if you are deploying to Amazon Elastic Kubernetes Service (EKS), see Installing PubSub+ Cloud in Amazon Elastic Kubernetes Service (EKS).
+Solace recommends limiting access to the compute resources from the public internet.
+If you require access for troubleshooting or maintenance to the hosts in a Customer-Controlled Clusters (Kubernetes cluster, virtual private cloud or virtual network), Solace recommends that the customer configures a bastion host that provides access through port 22 to limit the vectors of attack.
+For more information, see the appropriate section in the deployment guides for Solace Cloud.
+For example, if you are deploying to Amazon Elastic Kubernetes Service (EKS), see Installing Solace Cloud in Amazon Elastic Kubernetes Service (EKS).

 Securing Access for Outbound Connections

-For interactions that require outbound connections, such as RDPs (REST Destination Points), the event broker services can be configured to originate from a static IP address.
-This makes it easier for applications outside of your deployment to whitelist.
+For interactions that require outbound connections, such as REST Delivery Points (RDPs), an event broker service can be configured to originate from a static IP address to make it easier for applications outside of your deployment to add it to an allowlist.

 For your organization, you can also configure your network to permit specific outbound access to a static IP address for the RDP for additional security.